LouisBrunner/valgrind-macos/exp-drd/docs/README.txt

 all possible data races or deadlocks via source reading.
 This is why tools for detecting data races and deadlocks at runtime are essential.

-The de facto standard library for multithreading with the C and C++ programming languages on Unix systems is the POSIX threads library, also known as pthreads.
-The exp-drd tool has been developed for multithreaded software that uses the POSIX threads library.
+There exist parallellizing compilers that give good results for a certain class of high performance computing (HPC) applications.
+If you are not using a parallelizing compiler, you have to specify explicitly in the source code how your program should use threads.
+How to specify this depends on the programming language and the operating system you are using.
+The two options on Unix systems are for C and C++ are the POSIX threads library and OpenMP.
+OpenMP is best suited for HPC applications.
+For other applications, e.g. server or embedded software, you can use the POSIX threads library directly or a library that is built on top of it.

 Data Races